UGREEN Wifi Dongle, AX900 Wi-Fi 6 Wireless Adapter 6dBi A...

 |---|---|---|---|---|

-Speed testing involved transferring large files over local networks, streaming 4K video content, and running sustained download tests from UK-based servers.
-We measured actual throughput using iPerf3 and monitored connection stability over 72-hour periods.
+Speed matters for transferring large files over local networks, streaming 4K video content, and sustained downloads from UK-based servers.
+Throughput is commonly measured with iPerf3, with connection stability monitored over 72-hour periods.

 Driver compatibility received particular attention.
-We tested each adapter on Windows 11, macOS Sonoma, Ubuntu 22.04, and Chrome OS to verify plug-and-play functionality.
+Plug-and-play support is listed for Windows 11, macOS Sonoma, Ubuntu 22.04, and Chrome OS.
 Installation time, driver stability, and wake-from-sleep behaviour were all documented.

 Build quality assessment included cable flexibility testing, port insertion force measurements, and thermal monitoring during sustained gigabit transfers.
 We also evaluated packaging quality and included accessories.